inemtsev/hugo_blog/content/posts/kotlin-dsl-by-example.md

     }
 ```

-**Error:** *Exception in thread "main" java.lang.IllegalArgumentException: Target must be either 'PROD' or 'QA' or 'UAT*
+**Error:** *Exception in thread "main" java.lang.IllegalArgumentException: Target must be either 'PROD' or 'QA' or 'UAT'*

 Similarly, messing with our cron notation will give us an error: